tommyho973/spark-seprep/assignments/assignment5/data_science_101.md

 **Note:** Students should replace `your_dataset_url` with the actual URL or file path of their chosen dataset.
 ##### Extra Credit : Additional analyses and inferences beyond the outlined tasks for a more comprehensive understanding.

+#### How to Submit:
+Create a fork of the repository, add a new branch for this assignment and then create a folder here [https://github.com/DS219/spark-seprep/tree/main/assignments/assignment5/](https://github.com/DS219/spark-seprep/tree/main/assignments/assignment5/) with your name, and add the dataset you choose and jupyter notebook in this folder.
+After adding it your fork, make a pull request to the upstream repository.